-The following table sets forth information concerning our executive officers, including their ages, as of April 14, 2022
+The following table sets forth information concerning our executive officers, including their ages, as of April 13, 2023.

-NAME AGE POSITION(S) Keith J. Sullivan 64 President and Chief Executive Officer Stephen Furlong 58 Senior Vice President, Chief Financial Officer and Treasurer W. Andrew Macan Senior Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary
+NAME AGE POSITION(S) Keith J. Sullivan 64 President and Chief Executive Officer Stephen Furlong 59 Executive Vice President, Chief Financial Officer and Treasurer W. Andrew Macan 50 Executive Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary

-Keith J. Sullivan has served as Neuronetics Director, President and Chief Executive Officer since July 2020.
+Keith J. Sullivan has served as Neuronetics' Director, President and Chief Executive Officer since July 2020.
 Previously, he was Chief Commercial Officer and President (North America) of ZELTIQ Aesthetics, Inc., a medical technology company focused on developing and commercializing products utilizing its proprietary controlled-cooling technology platform under the Coolsculpting® brand, from January 2016 until the acquisition of ZELTIQ by Allergan, Inc. in April 2017.
 Mr. Sullivan previously served as Senior Vice President and Chief Commercial Officer of ZELTIQ from November 2014 until January 2016 and as Senior Vice President of Worldwide Sales and Marketing from July 2013 through October 2014.
 Mr. Sullivan, who has more than 30 years of senior sales leadership experience in the medical device industry, has previously held leadership positions with Medicis Pharmaceuticals, Reliant Technologies, Medtronic, Vision Quest Laser Center and Coherent Medical.
 Mr. Sullivan received a Bachelor of Business Administration from the College of William and Mary.
 Mr. Sullivan serves on the Boards of Directors of Sientra, Inc. and Venus Concept.

-Stephen Furlong has served as our Senior Vice President, Chief Financial Officer and Treasurer since February 2021 and from July 2019 to February 2021 as Vice President, Finance and Chief Financial Officer.
+Stephen Furlong has served as our Executive Vice President, Chief Financial Officer and Treasurer since February 2023, from February 2021 to February 2023 as Senior Vice President, Chief Financial Officer and Treasurer, and from July 2019 to February 2021 as Vice President, Finance and Chief Financial Officer.
 Mr. Furlong served as a member of our Office of the President from March 2020 until July 2020.
-Prior to joining the company, Mr. Furlong worked at Metabolon, a private life science company in metabolomics, a phenotyping technology for advancing biomarker discovery, diagnostic testing and precision medicine, from November 2017 to July 2019, where he most recently served as Senior Vice President of Finance and Corporate Secretary.
+Prior to joining the Company, Mr. Furlong worked at Metabolon, a private life science company in metabolomics, a phenotyping technology for advancing biomarker discovery, diagnostic testing and precision medicine, from November 2017 to July 2019, where he most recently served as Senior Vice President of Finance and Corporate Secretary.
 Prior to joining Metabolon, Mr. Furlong was Vice President Finance at Verscend Technologies from February 2017 to June 2017.
 From April 2015 to September 2016, he served as Chief Financial Officer of Rapid Micro Biosystems, which manufactures and distributes products for detection of microbial contamination.
 Before joining Rapid Micro Biosystems, Mr. Furlong spent 14 years at Hologic, a publicly-traded medical technology company, where he held a number of roles of increasing responsibilities, most recently Senior Vice President, Finance and Sales Administration.
 Prior to his experience at Hologic, Mr. Furlong held positions at Safety 1st, Stratus Computer Inc., and Raytheon Company.
 Mr. Furlong received his B.A. in Political Science from The Pennsylvania State University and his Master of Finance degree from Bentley University.